tangle-network/relayer/config/README.md

 #### http-endpoint

 The HTTP(s) RPC endpoint for this chain, used for watching events, and sending transactions.
+Input can be single http-endpoint or array of multiple http-endpoints.

-- Type: `string`
+- Type: `string | string[]`
 - Required: `true`
 - env: `WEBB_EVM_<CHAIN_NAME>_HTTP_ENDPOINT`